Israel election: Exit polls show Netanyahu heading for stalemate | DW | 24.03.2021

 Both sides would likely have to court Naftali Bennett, a former Netanyahu ally who now has strained relations with the prime minister.
 Forecasters suggest Netanyahu could have a tough time building a coalition government.

+Numbers were continuing to shift early Wednesday and the exit poll projections could still change.
+The final results may not be known until later in the week.

-With 61 seats needed for an outright majority in the 120-seat parliament, it could be several days before an outcome is known.
-Depending on the outcome, Israel might be headed for yet another vote — an unprecedented fifth consecutive election in the bitterly divided country.
+With 61 seats needed for an outright majority in the 120-seat parliament, it could be several days before a government is formed.
+Unless the coalition-building talks manage to break the stalemate, Israel might be headed for yet another vote — an unprecedented fifth consecutive election in the bitterly divided country.

-Based on the initial exit polls, Netanyahu described the election as a "huge win" for the right.
+Based on the initial exit polls, Netanyahu described the election as a "huge win" for the right-wing.

 Voters have "given a great victory to the right and to the Likud under my leadership," he said in statements on Facebook and Twitter.